-Parents must receive childcare allowance for the same child for approximately the same amount of time, i.e. at a ratio of 40 to 60 to 50.
+Parents must receive childcare allowance for the same child for approximately the same amount of time, i.e. at a ratio of 40/60 to 50/50.
 However, each parent must receive childcare allowance for at least 124 days, so that each parent is entitled to a one-time payment of Euro 500 for the partnership bonus.
-The application must be submitted in good time within the given time frame, but no later than 124 days from the end of the last payment.
+The application must be submitted in good time within the given time frame, but no later than 124 days from the last day of the highest possible entitlement period of both parents.